navrosh/NavLayout/README.md

 # NavLayout #

-### NavLayout is a pure javascript based powerful window/dock engine which enables you to go beyond fixed layouts, designed for small size (55 kb), speed & flexibility. ###
+### NavLayout is a pure javascript based powerful window / grid / dock engine which enables you to go beyond fixed layouts, designed for small size (55 kb), speed & flexibility. ###

 Why there was a need to write a plugin if there are already many similar plugins avaliable ?